ionic-team/ionic-docs/docs/api/searchbar.md

 ## Debounce

-A debounce can be set on the searchbar in order to delay triggering the `ionChange` event.
+A debounce can be set on the searchbar in order to delay triggering the `ionInput` event.
 This is useful when querying data, as it can be used to wait to make a request instead of requesting the data each time a character is entered in the input.

 import Debounce from '@site/static/usage/v7/searchbar/debounce/index.md';